gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_motors.rst

     #.
 Write code to drive the buggy to the left at tightness 3 for 5 seconds.
     #.
 Write code to drive the buggy to the left at tightness 1 for 5 seconds.
     #.
 Write code to drive the buggy to the left at increasing tightness.
-Use a for loop to change the tightness from 1 to 5, with each turn lasting for 2 seconds.
+Use a for-loop to change the tightness from 1 to 5, with each turn lasting for 2 seconds.

 ----